 The emissions profile for Iceland is unusual in some respects.
 First, emissions from generation of electricity and space heating are very low owing to the use of renewable energy sources.
-Almost all electricity in Iceland is produced with hydropower (73% in 2011) and geothermal power (27% in 2011).
+Almost all electricity in Iceland is produced with hydropower (70% in 2012) and geothermal power (30% in 2012).
 Furthermore geothermal energy sources are used for space heating (in over 90% of all homes).
-It should be noted, though, that significant amounts of sulphur as hydrogen sulphide are emitted from geothermal power plants.
-Second, over 90% of the fuel used in the energy sector is for used by mobile sources (transport, mobile machinery and fishing vessels).
+It should be noted, though, that significant amounts of sulphur as hydrogen sulphide (H2S) are emitted from geothermal power plants.
+Second, over 90% of the fuel used in the energy sector is used by mobile sources (transport, mobile machinery and fishing vessels).
 Thirdly, emissions from industrial processes, especially from non-ferrous metal production, have higher share in Iceland than in most other countries.
-This can be seen in the fact that 80% of the electricity produced in Iceland in 2011 was used in the metal production industry.
+This can be seen in the fact that 75% of the electricity produced in Iceland in 2012 was used in the metal production industry.
 The production capacity has increased considerably since 1990.
-In 1990, 87.839 thousand tonnes of aluminium were produced in one aluminium plant, and 62.792 thousand tonnes of ferrosilicon in one ferrosilicon plant.
+In 1990, 87,839 tonnes of aluminium were produced in one aluminium plant, and 62,792 tonnes of ferrosilicon in one ferrosilicon plant.
 In 1998 a second aluminium plant was established and a third in 2007.
 In 1999 a third furnace was added to the ferrosilicon plant.
-In 2011 806.319 thousand tonnes of aluminium were produced at three aluminium plants and 105.193 thousand tonnes of ferrosilicon at the ferrosilicon plant.
+In 2012, 821,021 tonnes of aluminium were produced at three aluminium plants and 118,359 tonnes of ferrosilicon at the ferrosilicon plant.
 The emissions profile in Iceland is further influenced by the fact that Iceland was severely hit by an economic crisis late year 2008, when its three largest banks collapsed.
 The blow was particularly hard owing to the large size of the banking sector in relation to the overall economy as it had grown to be ten times the annual GDP.
 The crisis has resulted in serious contraction of the economy, a depreciation of the Icelandic króna (ISK), and a drastic increase in external debt.
 This has led to contraction in private consumption, rising fuel prices and collapse of the construction sector.